xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 1. Select your MAIN_FILE object.
 2. Then press `Shift-A`->Mesh->Add Anno Feedback Object.
 Select the type SimpleAnnoFeedbackObject.
 3. Select that new object and add a DummyGroup.
 Give it a Name (in the property panel!)
 4. Under the DummyGroup, add Dummy Objects. (give it a name!)
-Note that if you duplicate a dummy/dummy group, the name in the property window will also be duplicated.
+Note that if you duplicate a dummy/dummy group with Ctrl+D, the name in the property window will also be duplicated.
 You must change it to be unique!
+Or even better, use the "Duplicate Dummy" button.
+I'd also suggest that you name your dummies "dummy_group_name_1, dummy_group_name_2, ...".
 5. Add a FeedbackConfig to the SimpleAnnoFeedbackObject.
 In the properties panel, you can see a feedback category where you can edit the values, add GUID Variations and Sequence Elements.
 For a guid on what they do, have a look at the original simple anno feedback github page.
 6. Here's an example config that makes Santa walk between two dummies:
 ![Blender 08_01_2022 23_31_12](https://user-images.githubusercontent.com/94999291/148662128-756104d4-bf6d-4ce1-8b38-347f6136be44.png)